-He finished his Neurology residency at West Virginia university followed by fellowship in Headache medicine at Mayo Clinic in Rochester, MN.
-Dr. Ansari is Board certified by American Board of Psychiatry and neurology and board certified in Headache medicine by united council of Neurological subspecialities.
-He is active member of American academy of neurology, American headache society and international headache society and had multiple presentations in national and international conferences.
-Dr. Ansari is currently director of Headache center at Neurology and Neuroscience Associates in Akron, OH. appointments can be made by calling: (330) 572-1011 Ext 140 or visiting website.
+He finished his Neurology residency at West Virginia University followed by a fellowship in Headache Medicine at Mayo Clinic in Rochester, MN.
+Dr. Ansari is Board certified by the American Board of Psychiatry and Neurology and board-certified in Headache medicine by the united council of Neurological subspecialties.
+He is an active member of the American Academy of Neurology, American headache society, and International Headache Society and has had multiple presentations at national and international conferences.
+Dr. Ansari is currently director of the Headache center at Neurology and Neuroscience Associates in Akron, OH. appointments can be made by calling: (330) 572-1011 Ext 140 or visiting the website.

-Neurology department in metrohealth hospital offer wide variety of services including headache treatment.
-Wesite: http://www.metrohealth.org/neurology
+The neurology department in MetroHealth hospital offers a wide variety of services including headache treatment.
+Website: http://www.metrohealth.org/neurology

 appointments can be made by calling: 800-554-5251 or visiting their website.